Eslam21/ArEEG-an-Open-Access-Arabic-Inner-Speech-EEG-Dataset/README.md

 Welcome to the official repository for **ArEEG**, the **first open-access EEG dataset** capturing **inner speech in Arabic**.
 This dataset enables research in **brain-computer interfaces (BCI)**, **Arabic language processing**, and **neuro-linguistics**.

-The repository provides all the necessary **code and scripts** to:
+The repository provides all the necessary **code and scripts** for:
-- 🧩 Reproduce the experiments
+- Data loading & preprocessing: dataloader.py
-- ⚡ Process raw EEG signals
+- Getting started quickly: areeg-starter.ipynb
-- 🤖 Train and evaluate classification models
+- Reproducing the experiments

 ---